The main 5 factors which determine and affect Immunity are Diet, Lifestyle, Sleep, Physical Activity, and Hygiene-Protection

 - Exercise should not be exhausting, more vigorous than what one is used to, cause body pain/injury, or be performed in an adverse environment.
 In such cases, it induces stress which can have adverse effects on immunity.

-- If starting a new physical exercise regime, increase the rigor and duration gradually, perform suitable warm-ups- cool-downs, and stop if body signals fatigue or stress.
+- If starting a new physical exercise regime, increase the rigor and duration gradually, perform suitable warm-ups- cool-downs, and stop if your body signals fatigue or stress.

 - Some of the appropriate regular physical exercises include walking, jogging, and swimming, or indoor exercises like Yoga (including breathing exercises like Pranayama), performing stretches, walking on the treadmill, aerobics, and cycling.